nnienaber2/conduct/user-agreement.md

 We only use email and other electronic means to stay in touch with our [users](terminology.md#user).
 We do not provide phone support.

 ### L. Disclaimer of Warranties
-We provide our service as is, and make no promises or guarantees about this service.
+We provide our [service](terminology.md#service) as is, and make no promises or guarantees about this service.
 Please read this section carefully; you should understand what to expect.

 ### M. Limitation of Liability
-We will not be liable for damages or losses arising from your use or inability to use the service or otherwise arising under this agreement.
+We will not be liable for damages or losses arising from your use or inability to use the [service](terminology.md#service)or otherwise arising under this agreement.
 Please read this section carefully; it limits our obligations to you.

 ### N. Release and Indemnification
 You are fully responsible for your use of the service.